x-atlas-consortia/hra-lit/output-data/hra-lit/v0.7.0/README.md

 # HRAlit v0.7.0

 HRAlit is part of the Human Reference Atlas (HRA) <https://humanatlas.io> and published in the HRA Knowledge Graph (HRA-KG).
-HRAlit v0.7.0 was generated on Mon Aug 26 12:02:43 PM EDT 2024.
+HRAlit v0.7.0 was generated on Tue Aug 27 06:54:08 PM EDT 2024.
 Users should use the data published to the HRA-KG at <https://lod.humanatlas.io/graph/hra-lit/v0.7.0/>.

 Primary outputs which make up the official HRAlit: